humormee/VeryBrite/README.md

 # verybrite

 Verybrite is an Eventbrite clone.
-Users of verybrite can register for the site, create, read and register for events.
+Users of verybrite are able to search for events with a categories as well as register and/or bookmark those events.
+Logged-in users also have the ability to create and host their own events.

 [Verybrite Live Site](https://very-brite.herokuapp.com/)